 Punitive Damages in Personal Injury Cases

 In cases where the defendant's conduct is deemed particularly egregious or outrageously careless, a personal injury plaintiff may be awarded punitive damages on top of any compensatory damages award.
-Punitive damages stem from a rationale thats quite different from the justification tied to compensatory damages, which is to attempt to "make someone whole."
+Punitive damages stem from a rationale that is quite different from the justification tied to compensatory damages, which attempt to "make someone whole."

-Punitive damages are awarded to the injured plaintiff, but the real goal of these kinds of damages is to punish the defendant for its conduct -- to hit them in the pocketbook -- and to act as a deterrent.
+Punitive damages are awarded to the injured plaintiff, but the real goal of these kinds of damages is to punish the defendant for its conduct -- to "hit them in the pocketbook," so to speak -- and to act as a deterrent.
 Since it isn't unusual for punitive damage awards to top tens of millions of dollars, most states have set some type of cap on punitive damage awards in personal injury cases.